braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/building_campaigns/delivery_types/triggered_delivery/campaign_connector.md

 #### Targeting users who interact with a campaign

 Select [Action-Based Delivery][7] and add the "Interact with Campaign" trigger.
 Then, choose the trigger interaction.
-Next, you’ll select the active campaign that you’d like to target.
+Next, you'll select the active campaign that you'd like to target.

 ![][4]

 #### Targeting users who interact with a News Feed card (deprecating)

 Select **Action-Based Delivery** and add the "Interact with Card" trigger.
-Then choose whether you’d like to target users who view a News Feed Card or users who click a News Feed Card.
-Select the active News Feed Card that you’d like to target.
+Then choose whether you'd like to target users who view a News Feed Card or users who click a News Feed Card.
+Select the active News Feed Card that you'd like to target.

 ![][5]

 ### Step 3: Set schedule delay and add exceptions if necessary

 If you choose to set a schedule delay, you can add an exception to the trigger action.
 For example, you might want to resend an email campaign to users who did not open the original e-mail.
 In this scenario, you can choose "Received e-mail" as the trigger and set a schedule delay of one week.
 Then, you can add "Open e-mail" as an exception.
-Now, you’ll resend the email to users who did not open the original email within a week of receiving it.
+Now, you'll resend the email to users who did not open the original email within a week of receiving it.

 ![][6]

-Exception events will only trigger while a user is waiting to receive the message it’s associated with.
+Exception events will only trigger while a user is waiting to receive the message it's associated with.
 If a user performs the action before waiting for the message, the exception event will not trigger.

 ### Step 4: Proceed with campaign creation